apioo/fusio/README.md

 Through this you can solve already many tasks.

 The other way is to use the deploy-mechanism.
-Through this you can use normal PHP files to implement your business logic and thus you can use the complete PHP ecosystem.
+Through this you can use normal PHP classes to implement your business logic and thus you can use the complete PHP ecosystem.
 Therefor you need to define a `.fusio.yml` [deploy file](https://fusio.readthedocs.io/en/latest/development/deploy.html) which specifies the available routes and actions of the system.
 This file can be